giacomoni/mininettestbed/README.md

 Make sure installation location of Orca, PCC-RL and PCC-Uspace match the path set in core/config.py (home directory)

 ## Running the experiments
 The experiments folder contain one script per experiment.
-The destination folder of the results

 To run them all, just execute